darrenweiner/awstroubleshootingmeetups/VPC/README.md

 ![Reference Architecture](https://cloudbutton-meetups.s3-us-west-2.amazonaws.com/RefArch/RefArch-VPCMeetup.jpeg)

 FAQS:
+Should I launch the benchmark stack?
+No.  This is the 'correct' answer and is here as a reference.
+But do not launch this one.

 When I launch the stack, do the parameters matter?
 No. To ensure a smooth launch, do not modify the default parameters.
 That will not impact the troubleshooting process

 Can I view the template code?
-Sure.
-You can view in CF Designer or an IDE/Text Editor...whatever you want.
+You could, but it will be more challenging and more 'real-world' troubleshooting if you dive into the environment to troubleshoot.
+It's up to you.

 Can I diff different templates?
 No.  That's cheating.
 Don't do that.
-To get the most out of these exercises, you should treat each template as a separate exercise.
+To get the most out of this workshop, you should treat each template as a separate exercise.

+Cam I launch more than one stack at a time?
+Yes.
+The templates are configured so you can launch all of them at once.
+Although I suggest doing one at a time.

+If I figure out the beginner module, will that make it easier to figure out the intermediate or advanced ones?
+Probably not.
+Each module is designed with different variations of incorrect or wrong configuration.

+How do I delete the stacks?
+For most of the modules, when you delete the cloudformation stack, it will cleanly delete all the resources.
+However, likely one of them will need some manual follow up.
+Instructions for this will follow at the end of the workshop.